Zhili clique

 They advocated a softer line during the Constitutional Protection War.
 After Feng's natural death, leadership passed to Cao Kun.
 Cao was victorious in the Zhili–Anhui War (1920) though the credit belongs to his chief lieutenant, Wu Peifu, who was considered as one of the greatest strategists in China at the time.
 Relations with the Fengtian clique, which gave nominal assistance against Anhui clique, deteriorated and Wu again brought victory during the First Zhili–Fengtian War (1922).
 In the next two years, the Zhili clique scored successive victories which led to Cao Kun's ascendancy to the presidency via bribery.
 Cao's ambition brought all of his enemies against him and created dissent within the clique.
 Zhili might have won the Second Zhili–Fengtian War (1924) and eventually reunite all of China had it not been for Feng Yuxiang's betrayal with the Beijing Coup.
 Cao was imprisoned and leadership passed to Wu who along with Sun Chuanfang managed to hold central China for the next two years.
 During the Kuomintang's Northern Expedition, they created a desperate alliance with their former Fengtian enemies but were defeated entirely.
 The Zhili clique was the only warlord faction to be destroyed as a result of the Northern Expedition.

+Through its influence in the China Maritime Customs Service from 1922-1925, the Zhili Clique attempted to ban radio importation.
+The weakness of the Zhili Clique's government and the disagreement by the foreigners who controlled the Customs Service meant that the ban was easily circumvented.